 When this input is activated by grounding the appropriate wire, the unit will change over to Vario immediately.
-This input wire is set open (not grounded) as a factory default on delivery.
 This switch has priority over all SC switching methods.
 This means it will override all other signals for SC and switch unit to vario mode.
 This input is not wired in standard wiring - it must be wired by the customer.